-As of June 2020, the database contains 37,770 records, each including metadata, from publications published from 1969 to 2020 (beginning of DSDP to present), including ~74% non-Program records and ~26% Program records (Figure 1).
-Since the 2019 report, 1,361 records have been added to the database.
-Figure 1 highlights the ~2% theses and dissertations (total = ~758) in the database that illustrate early career scientific research relating to the Program and details serial publications related to IODP and its predecessor programs.
-Figure 2 shows these records based on all authors' country of affiliation.
-All maps in this report were generated using the Science of Science (Sci2) Tool (http://sci2.cns.iu.edu).
+As of June 2021, the database contains 38,634 records, each including metadata, from publications published from 1969 to 2021 (beginning of DSDP to present), including ~74% non-Program records and ~26% Program records (Figure 1).
+Since the 2020 report, 864 records have been added to the database.
+Figure 1 highlights the ~2% theses and dissertations (total = ~800) in the database that illustrate early career scientific research relating to the Program and details serial publications related to IODP and its predecessor programs.
+Figure 2 shows these records based on all authors' country of affiliation and includes all countries in the database that have a total of 10 or more author contributions; the size of the country names indicates the relative number of author contributions (total number of times affiliations from each country are listed for authors, including first and contributing authors and multiple contributors from a single country per paper), which ranges from 10 (Ukraine) to 106,346 (USA), and the colors indicate current member country funding entities (black = nonmember countries).